capitalone/DataProfiler/docs/source/profiler.rst

       * variance - Finds variance of all values in a column

         * is_enabled - (Boolean) Enables or disables variance
+      * skewness - Finds skewness of all values in a column

+        * is_enabled - (Boolean) Enables or disables skewness
+      * kurtosis - Finds kurtosis of all values in a column

+        * is_enabled - (Boolean) Enables or disables kurtosis
+      * bias_correction - Applies bias correction to variance, skewness, and kurtosis calculations

+        * is_enabled - (Boolean) Enables or disables bias correction
       * histogram_and_quantiles - Generates a histogram and quantiles
         from the column values